nashjc/audiobook-notes/README.md

 I've a work-in-progress write-up of my explorations as https://github.com/nashjc/audiobook-notes/blob/main/AudiobookExperiments.pdf with the corresponding RMarkdown (.Rmd) file being the source text.
+Some results of the experiments as well as source material (epubs etc.) are at https://web.ncf.ca/nashjc/novels/ with audio in the m4b-audio and mp3-audio directories.

 As and when some of the tools and ideas discussed here become established as useful and stable, I am hopeful that they can be incorporated in Christopher's repository for the convenience of other